BRAMMARAJAN:

 In all those living

-in the list of those that
+in the list of those

 deserve not Life